sylhare/Type-on-Strap/pages/report/executivesummary.md

 - **Based on study participants’ experiences, this ecosystem is more diverse than the broader tech sector, but it still needs to be more diverse and inclusive.** The ecosystem lacks demographic data, so we cannot make strong statistical claims.
 However, we trust participants’ statements about their lived experiences.
 We worked hard to include groups of people who are often marginalized in the broader tech sector in this study: of 121 participants who completed our demographic questionnaire, 55% identified as white and 45% as PoC.
 48% identified as women, 45% as men, and 14% as genderqueer/ genderfluid, non-binary, trans, or other.
-52% work for nonprofits, 25% in a for- profit business or cooperative, 14% in government, 9% in a foundation, and 8% in a university.
+52% work for nonprofits, 25% in a for-profit business or cooperative, 14% in government, 9% in a foundation, and 8% in a university.
 Participants could choose more than one option, allowing the totals to be greater than 100%.
 More details are available in the Demographics of Study Participants section of the full report.

 ### PRACTITIONER EXPERIENCES